 Since the fall of 2021, CPAWS Quebec has been coordinating a planting project that will promote a gradual return of biodiversity.
 The first phases of this renaturalization project have resulted in the planting of more than 15,000 trees of some twenty different species.
 A close collaboration with the municipalities along the river, the Communauté Métropolitaine de Montréal, numerous actors in the field and the precious help of nearly 700 volunteers (citizens, students, partner companies,...) participate each time a little more in the ecotouristic park project.

-The next phase of the plantation is in the works, with an objective of 100,000 planted trees by 2030.
+The next phase of planting will begin in September 2024, with the goal of planting 100,000 trees by 2030.

 Project partners